cwesystems/RFLink/README.md

 This is a fork of the RFLink project, hosted earlier on Sourceforge.
 The original project has gone closed-source and the sourceforge page does not contain the code anymore.

 ### What is changed
+* Cleaned upp some files and put them in a directory called "Old".
+* Fixed the code so it will compile
-The original "README" file is renamed to "README_old".
+* The original "README" file is renamed to "README_old".

 ### Version
 At the time of download (2015-11-30) the sourceforge version was R34 but the readme-file showed R29.